goshippo/shippo-csharp-client/README.md

-Shippo C# Bindings
+Shippo C# API Client
 ==================

+Shippo is a shipping API that connects you with multiple shipping carriers (such as USPS, UPS, Fedex, and DHL Express) all throughone interface and allows you to create shipping labels.
+Shippo also offers you great discounts for US and international shipping rates.

 This readme is meant as a simple guide for how to use the Shippo C# bindings.
 The Shippo C# bindings are built with Xamarin so that you can use them cross platform in your .NET projects.

 Install Manually
 ----------------
 To manually include the code in a project of your own, just add the project to your solution, and then link it in the compiler.
 Shippo get's its packages via NuGet.
 The required packages are json.NET, and NUnit for testing.

 To load the code into your Visual Studio IDE or Xamarin Studio IDE, click "File --> Open" and then locate the solution file within the root directory of this folder.

 Running the Test Cases / Example
 --------------------------------